vivin12/spring-boot-kafka/README.md

 2. For both `key` and `value` section switch from `from file` to `Enter manually [HEX]`.
 In the below screenshot example i didn't give a value for `key`.
 Click on Add and you can keep adding messages if you want to.
    ![image](images/kt-local-topic-new-message.png)

 3. Now click on the topic name which in this case is `book-update` and switch to the data tab.
-Click on `Retrieve messages` which looks like a play button to see the new meessages added from the previous step.
+Click on `Retrieve messages` which looks like a play button to see the new messages added from the previous step.

 ## Publishing and subscribing to kafka topic
 Before running the project let's look at some screenshots from the code base.